katmilo0309/challenge-seg360/README.md

 This solution was designed using the spring-boot framework and was deployed in docker containers.
 In turn, we use docker-compose to manage and communicate the application and database containers.
 Resilience4j was used to manage error tolerance.

-This decision was made due to its easy configuration through yaml files.

 ## Prerequisites